-1) Notify the purchasing department when there is a need for products or services.

-2) Depending on the type of products(s) or service(s) being let for proposal, the burden of creating the specifications may rest with the individual, group or department to create detailed specifications.
+- 1) Notify the purchasing department when there is a need for products or services. - 2) Depending on the type of products(s) or service(s) being let for proposal, the purchasing department may require input for the specifications from the individual, group of individuals or department.